zpl-c/librg/README.md

 ## Networking integration

-The overall interface of the library was made in such a way that majority of the networking libraries are supported.
+The overall interface of the library was made with support of majority of network libraries in mind

-All you would need to have from a library is:
+The networking library has to support:

 1. Ability to send and receive a `char *` buffer
 2. Ability to read or set that buffer size